EckoTan0804/academic-kickstart/content/notes/deep-learning/reinforcement-learning/MDP.md

 >
 > -- Richard Bellman, Dynamic Programming, 1957

-💡 **In order to achieve the optimal value at state s, we also must act optimally at the successor states** :muscle:
+💡 **In order to achieve the optimal value at state $s$, we also must act optimally at the successor states** :muscle:

 - **Act optimally at state $s$ (maximization step)**
   $$